 - a) Designated Safeguarding Lead (DSL) - The Designated Safeguarding Lead (DSL), Tracy Preston, takes overall responsibility for safeguarding in the school, including EYFS.
-The Head of Lower School, Karen Thomas, is the designated person with responsibility for EYFS (Early Years' Foundation Stage, i.e. children aged under 5 years). - The Deputy Designated Safeguarding Leads are Fiona Parsons, Assistant Head Pastoral Care & Wellbeing and James Griffiths, Deputy Head, Lower School. - In addition the school has 8 other members of staff who are part of the Safeguarding Team and trained to Level Three Safeguarding who also monitor children who may be at risk.
-They are Julian Reed (Director of 6-8), Daniel Love (Head of Personalised Learning), Magda Krajewska-Lewandowska (School Nurse), Claire Michael (Ivy Wood Co-Ordinator), Adam Findlay (Head of Year 7), Claire Murphy (Head of Year 8 & 9), Lynne Sasson (Ass.
-Head of Year 8/9), Emma Sevitt (Head of Year 10 & 11) and Takako Yeung (Head of 6th Form).
-We can also seek advice from the school doctor at any time. - There is a full time on-site school nurse with an open door policy accessible to children and parents providing further opportunities for detecting concerns and an additional avenue for communication.
+The Head of Lower School, Karen Thomas, is the designated person with responsibility for EYFS (Early Years' Foundation Stage, i.e. children aged under 5 years). - The Deputy Designated Safeguarding Leads is Fiona Parsons, Assistant Head Pastoral Care & Wellbeing - In addition the school has 9 other members of staff who are part of the Safeguarding Team and trained to Level Three Safeguarding who also monitor children who may be at risk.
+They are shown on the Key Personnel page of this policy. - There is a full time on-site school nurse with an open door policy accessible to children and parents providing further opportunities for detecting concerns and an additional avenue for communication.
 The school nurse may be the first port of call for external agencies notifying the school of concerns, they will pass on information to the DSL or their deputy immediately.